 - Responding to United States Citizenship and Immigration Services inquiries, including requests for evidence or notices of intent to deny.

-The Kansas Office for Refugees provides school & parental support through the Refugee School Impact (RSI) program.
-RSI is designed to promote academic performance and the successful integration of Office of Refugee Resettlement eligible children and youth until the age of eighteen (18) by facilitating educational access and increasing the school district’s capacity to support children, youth and families.
+The Kansas Office for Refugees provides school & parental support through Refugee School Impact (RSI) programming.
+RSI is designed to promote academic performance and the successful integration of Office of Refugee Resettlement eligible children and youth from birth until the age of eighteen (18) by facilitating childcare & educational access and increasing the school district’s capacity to support children, youth, and families.

 The ReCONNECT program provides services to Office of Refugee Resettlement eligible individuals between the ages of fifteen (15) and twenty-four (24).
 The ReCONNECT program promotes positive social and civic engagement and supports individual educational and vocational advancement through case management with positive adult mentors.